 List of Services

-We are equipped with 8 Vicon MX T20 cameras, individual markers, and marker clusters that can be arranged for a custom marker set up that satisfies your motion capture data collection needs.
-Below are examples of the projects that were conducted using our motion capture system:
+Our facility is equipped with 8 modular Vicon MX T20 cameras, individual markers and marker clusters that can be arranged for a custom marker set-up that satisfies your motion capture data collection needs.
+Full-body, half-body, segment and object-tracking capture setups are possible.
+Motion capture data can be concurrently captured with EMG, footswitch, and force plate data allowing for comprehensive research.

-A 16-channel Noraxon TeleMyo DTS unit is available for projects that require EMG.
-The Functional Assessment Suite can assist with collection, processing, and analysis of EMG signals to analyze muscle activity.
-The EMG unit can be integrated into the motion capture system enabling device data to be all synchronized with one another.
+A 16-channel Noraxon TeleMyo DTS unit is available for projects that require electromyography (EMG) and/or footswitches.
+The Functional Assessment Suite can assist with collection, processing and analysis of signals to analyze muscle activity.
+The DTS unit can be integrated into the motion capture system, enabling simultaneous collection of device data.

 A 20ft long ProtoKinetics Zeno Walkway mat can be used to conduct gait analysis.
 This device is particularly useful when gait and balance characteristics of specific populations want to be evaluated.